Jakllp/Jakllp/README.md

 - I'm currently preparing some content for YouTube that isn't Minecraft related

 Someone asked me if I had patreon.
-I wouldn't know what to give as perks so I just have [Github Sponsors](https://github.com/sponsors/Jakllp/)
+Sadly not.
+And for legal reasons I deactivated Github Sponsors.

 ---